Multi-Tenant SaaS

 Multi-tenant SaaS has become the default architecture for most B2B SaaS apps today.
 By B2B SaaS apps, we mean any cloud-based software used by multiple users or teams within an organization.

-In a multi-tenant setup, all tenants (or accounts) are hosted on a single instance of the application with data separation primarily enforced in the application layer.
+In a multi-tenant setup, all tenants (or accounts) are hosted on a single instance of the application with data separation primarily enforced in the application and/or data layer.
 This is in contrast to a single-tenant setup where each tenant receives its own instance of the application, including separate data stores and web services.

 In the remainder of this guide, we'll go over how you can use Warrant to model a B2B multi-tenant app like Mixpanel and ensure proper authorization and access control to data based on tenant and role/permissions.